Academics

 - Grade 6

 This course focuses on reading and writing skills through in-depth, critical analysis of a variety of texts and creation based on audience imperatives.
-In this new integrated course, challenges will be offered unit to unit, and possibly even assignment to assignment.
+In this integrated course, challenges will be offered unit to unit, and possibly even assignment to assignment.
 Students will be able to choose differentiated options for texts and ways of showing learning throughout the year.
 Students consider the multiple perspectives presented in nonfiction, short stories, poetry, drama, class novels, and independent reading.
 Students write in a variety of genres, with a particular focus on paragraph structure and audience imperatives.
 Students also select topics of personal interest to develop additional research and argumentative reasoning skills.
 Knowledge and skills developed in this course incorporate using figurative language and detail to make unique comparisons to construct different meanings.
 Students will learn how to quote texts accurately, make inferences, analyze relevant details that support conclusions, use evidence to justify interpretations of meaning, analyze symbolism, and recognize how an author’s choice can impact audience interpretations.

 - Grade 7